19059019/DGHMMR/README.md

-# DGHMMR
+# NOTE TO THOSE WHO FOUND US: This will be of no use to you.
+Carry on with you lives.
-RW334 Group Project.
+RW334 Group Project:

+contributors: (Please add your email)

+19059019@sun.ac.za